-First thing first, the book and movie are way different from each other.
+First thing first, The Duff book and movie are way different from each other.
 Both are good, but definitely different.

 Contrary to the previews, Bianca does not actually go through a makeover.
 She realizes that everyone is a DUFF and decides to own it.
 This stays true to the book and its main theme of acceptance, which to me is the most important part.
 I saw the movie twice during its opening weekend — once with my friends and once with my family (grandparents included)!
 I’d suggest not seeing it with them, though.
 There is definitely language and sexual innuendos that I was glad to be sitting at the end of aisle next to my brother instead of in-between my grandparents.
 Moving on though, the movie is cute and funny.
 I loved the cast, and I think Mae Whitman and Robbie Amell did a great job portraying Bianca and Wesley.